Mahtab-javidi88/Portfolio/README.md

 ---

-### 🎬 4.
-Netflix Movies Dataset – Exploratory Data Analysis (EDA)
+### 🏫 4.
+Exploring NYC Public School Test Scores (EDA)

 **📌 Description:**
-Explored and visualized a dataset of Netflix titles to uncover trends by genre, rating, and release year.
-Used Python libraries such as Pandas, Seaborn, and Matplotlib for data wrangling and visualization.
+Explored and visualized a dataset of of NYC public school datasets to uncover insights about student performance and other school-related metrics.
+It aims to identify trends, highlight key performance indicators (KPIs), and provide actionable insights for stakeholders.

 **🛠 Skills Covered:**
 - Exploratory Data Analysis (EDA)